bookofproofs/bookofproofs.github.io/_sources/history/20th-century/bogolyubov.md

 * All this enabled Bogolyubov to establish large scientific schools of non-linear mechanics, mathematical physics, and theoretical physics.
 * One aspect of Bogolyubov's work which we have not mentioned yet is his activities in the secret city for nuclear research and nuclear arms production named Arzamas-16.
 * Bogolyubov and his students organized the mathematical section at this site.
+* The enormous erudition and talent of Bogolyubov came in very handy! ...
 * Bogolyubov himself completed a series of brilliant papers on the theory of stability of a plasma in a magnetic field and on the theory and applications of the kinetic equations, and he began his construction of axiomatic quantum field theory.
 * Bogolyubov was sent to the steppes of Kazakhstan for the tests.
 * Bogolyubov worked at that site for over three years; he was then just over 40.